-5) A contaminated supply will cost even more
+5) A contaminated drinking water supply will cost even more

 Finally, there’s the risk of a contaminated water supply causing workplace illness.
-Bottled water coolers can be a hotbed for bacteria, harbouring one strain in particular known as Bacillus: rod-shaped aerobic bacteria that thrive in exposed spaces.
+Bottled water coolers can be a hotbed for bacteria, harboring one strain in particular known as Bacillus: a rod-shaped aerobic bacteria that thrives in exposed spaces.
 When employees use the dispenser, they risk contact with the pathogen, which can cause illnesses such as diarrhea, nausea, and vomiting.
-6.5m Australians take short-term sickness leave each year, costing Australian businesses $37.2 billion in income support alone.
+As sickness costs US businesses $84 billion in lost productivity per year, this is one expense all offices could do without.
 Waterlogic coolers use a carbon-based water filter and UV-based Firewall technology to keep your water supply free from sickness-causing pathogens, contaminants, and chlorine.
-The surfaces of the dispenser also include BioCote® technology: a silver additive with anti-microbial properties, that prevents the growth of microorganisms to neutralise germs instantly.
+The surfaces of the dispenser also include BioCote® technology: a silver additive with anti-microbial properties, that prevents the growth of microorganisms to neutralize germs instantly.

 Make the smart choice of a plumbed-in dispenser

 The hidden costs of a bottled water cooler could make them a workplace disaster.
 Waterlogic fights the invisible with premium dispensers that use the latest technologies to both mitigate the risks and increase workplace efficiency.

 Avoid the delivery expense, save on space, keep your office secure and your workforce healthy with a plumbed-in Waterlogic water cooler.